How to Disable Administrator Account in Windows 10 or 11

 - Open a Command Prompt as described above.

 Unless you’re an expert, you probably don’t know much about how your computer actually runs or what kind of features it offers.
-Fortunately, Windows 10 lets you customize and organize your PC the way you need it to be.
-But there are actions that go on in the background that you’re not even aware of.
-But it’s good to know that you can alter the administrative accounts, both built-in and user accounts.
+Fortunately, Windows 10 lets you customize and organize your PC the way you need it.
+There are actions that go on in the background that you’re not even aware of, but it’s good to know that you can alter the administrative accounts, both built-in and user accounts.